 When Ethan, Martin, and Brad come across some tracks going off into a canyon, Ethan says he will check it out.
 This is followed by what seems to be an unnecessary conversation about firing a shot as a signal as to where Brad and Martin will be, wherein Ethan responds that they have to be quiet, and he will meet them on the other side.
 When Ethan catches up with them, he sits on the ground and digs his knife into the dirt.
 Later, we learn that he found Lucy in the canyon, and that she had been raped.
 Now, if Ethan is determined to kill Debbie because she has been defiled, then we have to acknowledge the possibility that Ethan found Lucy alive and killed her for the same reason.
 If we grant that interpretation, then that explains the conversation about not making noise.
 Because he could not risk firing a shot, Ethan would have had to kill Lucy with his knife.
 And his digging the knife into the dirt could be explained as an obsessive desire to clean the blood off it, much in the way Lady Macbeth obsessively tries to wash the blood off her hands, despite the fact that they are clean.

 In other words, it is possible to interpret this movie in a way that makes it darker and more disturbing than it already is, but such an interpretation could not be made explicit, owing to the Production Code in force at that time.
-But then, this movie could not be made at all today, because Indians have been replaced by Native Americans, who have not scalped or even tried to rape anyone in the movies for many years .
+But then, this movie could not be made at all today, because years ago all the Indians were replaced by Native Americans, and they never rape anyone.